enmanuelmag/Streamfy/README.md

 ## Installation

-Here are three npm projects, to install all the dependencies run the following command in the root folder:
+Here are three npm projects, to install all the dependencies run the following command in the only root folder, no more commands are required after this:

 ```Bash
 npm i